 - 1. Excellent doctoral work.
 This rating is given for excellent doctoral work.
 If more than fifty percent of a student's ratings are excellent, the student is given a letter of special commendation by the department head/chair. - 2.
 Satisfactory doctoral work.
 This rating is given for work that demonstrates competence expected of advanced students in the field. - 3.
 Unsatisfactory doctoral work.
 This rating is given for exam papers that may range from work with significant gaps in knowledge to work that is completely unsatisfactory.
-Depending on the nature of the unsatisfactory evaluation, a faculty reader will have two recommendation options for a unsatisfactory paper: - o The recommendation that the student be given an opportunity for revision of the unsatisfactory portion(s) of the exam paper.
-This rating is given for work that demonstrates competence, but requires significant revisions in content and/or the development of ideas to be considered satisfactory as a doctoral examination. - The recommendation that the student be given an entirely new exam question for a complete rewrite of the exam paper.
+Depending on the nature of the unsatisfactory evaluation, a faculty reader will have three recommendation options for a unsatisfactory paper: - Unsatisfactory doctoral work revision of original exam required: The recommendation that the student be given an opportunity for revision of the unsatisfactory portion(s) of the exam paper.
+This rating is given for work that demonstrates competence, but requires significant revisions in content and/or the development of ideas to be considered satisfactory as a doctoral examination. - Unsatisfactory doctoral work rewrite with new question required: The recommendation that the student be given an entirely new exam question for a complete rewrite of the exam paper.
 This rating is given for work that the committee member does not consider well-developed to the degree that revisions alone could lead to a satisfactory outcome.